Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level

-The alternation of the form of $f(t)$ corresponds to the observation in Secs.~\ref{sec:taucr} and \ref{sec:rheology} that more particles are accelerated by shear as $\dot{\gamma}$ increases.
-To clarify this point, we plot $f(t)$ in the log-log scale in Fig.~\ref{fig:outbarrier_pdf} (c).
+The alternation of the form of $f(t)$ corresponds to the observation in sections~\ref{sec:taucr} and \ref{sec:rheology} that more particles are facilitated by shear as $\dot{\gamma}$ increases.
+To clarify this point, we plot $f(t)$ in the log-log scale in figure~\ref{fig:outbarrier_pdf} (c).
 The one at equilibrium, $f_\mathrm{eq}(t)$, is highlighted by a thick solid line.
 For $f(t)$ with finite $\dot{\gamma}$, all of them align with $f_\mathrm{eq}(t)$ at small $t$, and deviate from $f_\mathrm{eq}(t)$ at large $t$.
-We denote the point at which $f(t)$ deviates from $f_\mathrm{eq}(t)$ as $t_\mathrm{c}$, and mark them in Fig.~\ref{fig:outbarrier_pdf} (c).
-Evidently, $t_\mathrm{c}$ can be viewed as the boundary between fast and slow groups: For $t<t_\mathrm{c}$, particles are not accelerated by external shear and should be classified as fast; while for $t>t_\mathrm{c}$, particles are accelerated and should be classified as slow.
-Then, we calculate the percentage of slow particles by $p_\mathrm{slow}'= \int_{t_\mathrm{c}}^{\infty} f(t) \, \mathrm{d}t$, and show the result in Fig.~\ref{fig:outbarrier_pdf} (d).
-The S-shaped dependence of $p_\mathrm{slow}'$ on $\lg{\dot{\gamma}}$ is similar to the results of $p_\mathrm{slow}$ shown in Fig.~\ref{fig:predict_viscosity_and_slowratio}, which are directly found from the MD results.
-The inset of Fig.~\ref{fig:outbarrier_pdf} (d) shows $t_\mathrm{c}$ as a function of $\dot{\gamma}$ in the log-log scale, which reveals a clear relation of $t_\mathrm{c} \propto \dot{\gamma}^{-1}$.
-This behavior is also consistent with the MD results shown in Fig.~\ref{fig:eq_taucr_sh} (c) and (d).
+We denote the point at which $f(t)$ deviates from $f_\mathrm{eq}(t)$ as $t_\mathrm{c}$, and mark them in figure~\ref{fig:outbarrier_pdf} (c).
+Evidently, $t_\mathrm{c}$ can be viewed as the boundary between fast and slow groups: For $t<t_\mathrm{c}$, particles are not facilitated by external shear and should be classified as fast; while for $t>t_\mathrm{c}$, particles are facilitated and should be classified as slow.
+Then, we calculate the percentage of slow particles by $p_\mathrm{slow}'= \int_{t_\mathrm{c}}^{\infty} f(t) \, \mathrm{d}t$, and show the result in figure~\ref{fig:outbarrier_pdf} (d).
+The S-shaped dependence of $p_\mathrm{slow}'$ on $\lg{\dot{\gamma}}$ is similar to the results of $p_\mathrm{slow}$ shown in figure~\ref{fig:predict_viscosity_and_slowratio}, which are directly found from the MD results.
+The inset of figure~\ref{fig:outbarrier_pdf} (d) shows $t_\mathrm{c}$ as a function of $\dot{\gamma}$ in the log-log scale, which reveals a clear relation of $t_\mathrm{c} \propto \dot{\gamma}^{-1}$.
+This behavior is also consistent with the MD results shown in figure~\ref{fig:eq_taucr_sh} (c) and (d).